gilbertozioma/Laravel-CRUD-With-Auth/Gist.md

 ## 2. Configuring the CRUD CSS with Bootstrap CDN links in the app.blade.php file
-**Go to the Bootstrap website https://www.getbootstrap.com, copy the web link in the CSS CND link like this: https://cdn.jsdelivr.net/npm/bootstrap@5.3.1/dist/css/bootstrap.min.css open a New Tab in your browser and paste the link in the url and hit Enter.
+**Go to the Bootstrap website https://www.getbootstrap.com, copy the web link in the CSS CND link like this: https://cdn.jsdelivr.net/npm/bootstrap@5.3.1/dist/css/bootstrap.min.css Open a New Tab in your browser and paste the link in the url and hit Enter.
 Ctr + A and Ctr + C to highlight and copy all the code in the browser.
-Go to your Laravel application (not the app folder) and open the 'Public/css' folder, create a new css file name it 'bootstrap.min.css' or any name of your choice and past the code you copied from your browser.
-Do the same proccess with the 'js' folder but copy the JS CDN like this: https://cdn.jsdelivr.net/npm/bootstrap@5.3.1/dist/js/bootstrap.bundle.min.js let the js file name to be 'bootstrap.bundle.min.js' or any name you want and paste the copied js code from your brower.**
+Go to your Laravel application (not the app folder) and open the 'Public/css' folder, create a new css file name it 'bootstrap.min.css' or any name of your choice, and paste the code you copied from your browser.
+Do the same process with the 'js' folder but copy the JS CDN like this: https://cdn.jsdelivr.net/npm/bootstrap@5.3.1/dist/js/bootstrap.bundle.min.js let the js file name be 'bootstrap.bundle.min.js' or any name you want and paste the copied js code from your browser.**

 **Go to the 'resources/view/layouts/app.blade.php' and link the Bootstrap CSS and JS links like this:**
 ```php